Weave Code

 friendsofphp/php-cs-fixer

 PHP CS Fixer automatically fixes PHP code to match coding standards.
-Use built-in rule sets like @PER-CS, @Symfony, or @PhpCsFixer, or define your own config.
-Helps modernize code for newer PHP and PHPUnit.
+Use built-in rule sets (PER-CS, Symfony, PhpCsFixer) or custom config to unify style, modernize PHP/PHPUnit code, and apply safe or risky migrations.
 Supports PHP 7.4–8.5.

 View on GitHub